Mandrill does not store your images, but there are a few ways to include them in your emails. Below are some tips to help you get started.

 imgtag is added which then references the Content-ID of the image that's attached.
 How to add inline images will depend on the SMTP library being used.

 Including inline images causes emails to be much larger since attachments are base64-encoded.
 This also means more data is being transferred to Mandrill, and more data is also being sent to receiving servers.
-If you're using the same images often or sending in bulk, hosting those images and referencing them in your HTML will be more efficient.
+If you are using the same images often or sending in bulk, hosting those images and referencing them in your HTML is more efficient.

-Images cannot be uploaded to templates or stored in Mandrill.
+You cannot upload images to templates or store them in Mandrill.